-We all have a repertoire of holiday appetizers that we make year after year.
-These recipes are family favourites that we look forward to making and sharing every season.
+We all have a repertoire of appetizers that we make year after year.
+These recipes are family favourites that we look forward to making and sharing.
 Sometimes, it is nice to change things up a bit.
 This recipe for Chicken, Millet and Spinach Appetizers was developed because I was looking for a way to incorporate lean ground chicken into a lighter first course or appetizer.
 The final result was this recipe for Chicken, Millet and Spinach Appetizers – a delicious, attractive and lean recipe.

 Millet was chosen as an ingredient in this recipe for several reasons – it binds well with the delicate texture of the ground chicken and it is also gluten-free and inexpensive.
 Millet is an ancient seed that one-third of the world uses in their diet because it is rich in iron, B vitamins and calcium.
 The chlorophyll from the spinach and parsley tints the ground chicken mixture to a unique green colour.
 This makes the appetizers a colourful addition to the holiday season due to their garden-fresh appearance.
 I encourage you to try this delicious appetizer – not only for the holidays but all year around.